mekhti-ravnur/gst-gpac-plugin/README.md

 This plugin provides elements that interface with the GPAC library, bringing advanced multimedia processing capabilities of GPAC to GStreamer pipelines.

+This plugin is dual-licensed AGPL or commercial.
+Contact [Motion Spell](https://www.motionspell.com/contact/) for more information.

 ## Elements

 ### `gpactf` element